 PHYS 601, 603, 606, 607, 615 and 616 and/or courses in mathematics and research in the field of the thesis will normally comprise the program of a candidate for the degree of master of science.
 A non-thesis option is also offered.
-The six courses mentioned together with PHYS 611, 624, one semester of either nuclear or particle physics, and one semester of either atomic or solid state physics provide a comprehensive, integrated coverage of the fields of classical and modern physics at the graduate level and constitute the basic courses normally required for the degree of doctor of philosophy.
+The six courses mentioned together with PHYS 611, 617, 624 and 625, provide a comprehensive, integrated coverage of the fields of classical and modern physics at the graduate level and constitute the basic courses normally required for the degree of doctor of philosophy.
 More advanced courses in a number of specialized fields are available for candidates for the Ph.D. degree.
 There is no language requirement for the Ph.D. degree.
 Satisfactory completion of a departmental qualification exam covering material from the first four M.S. courses is required for the continuation of the Ph.D. and is also part of the examination for the non-thesis M.S. degree.

-As part of the training of the graduate student pursuing the M.S. or Ph.D. in physics, the Department of Physics recommends that all students serve as teaching assistants for at least two semesters.
+As part of the training of the graduate student pursuing the M.S. or Ph.D. in physics, the Department of Physics requires all students to teach at least two semesters for the M.S. degree and at least four semesters for the Ph.D. degree.

 The current research areas of members of the department include experimental and theoretical research in atomic, nuclear and low temperature/solid state physics.
 Other research areas within the department include the theory of elementary particle interactions, atmospheric physics and experimental high energy physics.
 Research laboratories supporting the experimental programs are well-equipped with modern research apparatus.
-Special support facilities include a helium liquefier, a MicroVax 3400 computer system and a Silicon Graphics 4D1340 mini-supercomputer, and a variable energy cyclotron.
+Special support facilities include a helium liquefier, a VAX 11/782 computer system, and a variable energy cyclotron.